 “Yeah, you probably would.
 And it’d be so boring.”

 “I know.
 I mean, I like looking at hills from a safe distance, but it doesn’t mean I want to go up one.”

 “The thing is,” she says, leaning forward, “there’s nothing there when you get to the top.
 It’s just a good view.”

 Now, I’m not completely averse to walking.
 I’d even go as far to say that I enjoy it, it’s just that you won’t catch me traipsing, out of breath and dripping in my own juices, up the side of a mountain.
-I’m blessed with feet the size of Parma hams, but it makes buying appropriate footwear tricky – I bought some size 11 walking shoes a few years back, but they were simultaneously too big and too small.
+I’m blessed with feet the size of Parma hams, but it makes finding appropriate footwear tricky.
+I bought some size 11 walking boots a few years back, but they were simultaneously too big and too small.
 Plenty of wiggle room for the toes, but I near enough had to take the laces out to put them on in the first place.

 Soon after that, I had to get some new shoes for a job interview, and explaining my predicament to the attendant in Clarks, he courageously offered to measure my feet.
 I’d not had this done in the best part of 30 years, and anyone with the chops to go near my festering digits without wearing a hazmat suit should be awarded an MBE on the spot.

 “Och, you’ll nae believe this, ma wee laddie” he gasped in what I assume must have been a Welsh accent.